This document provides guidance on moving from Prysm to a new consensus-layer client like Teku, Lighthouse, or Nimbus.

 Disabling Prysm prevents it from automatically starting up again after a reboot.

-Remove Prysm's validator keys as an added protection by following these instructions above.
+Remove Prysm's validator keys as an added protection by following these instructions.

 Ensure that you stop Prysm before exporting slashing protection in order to capture all validator actions.